-Under the federal securities laws a company may not offer or sell securities unless the offering has been registered with the SEC or an exemption from registration is available.
-A securities offering exempt from registration with the SEC is sometimes referred to as a private placement or an unregistered offering.
-Exempt private placements are done in reliance upon Sections 3(b) or 4(2) of the 1933 Act as constructed or under Regulation D as promulgated by the SEC, or both.
-Section 4(a)(2) of the Securities Act, sometimes referred to as the “private placement” exemption, exempts from registration transactions by an issuer involving sophisticated investors.
-Additionally, Regulation A+ and Regulation Crowdfunding ,although are allowed to be publicly advertised, are also considered private placements as they both are exempt from registering with the SEC for publicly advertised offers.
-However, this blog will focus solely on private placements under Regulation D, including those that fall under Section 3(b) and Section 4(b) of the Securities Act of 1933.
+Under federal securities laws, a business may not offer or sell securities unless the offering has been registered with the SEC or an exemption from registration is available.
+A securities offering exempt from registration with the SEC is sometimes referred to as a private placement offering or an unregistered offering.
+Private placements generally include the following exemptions: (1) Section 4(2) of the U.S. Securities Act of 1933 Act ("the 1933 Act"); and (2) Regulation D as promulgated by the SEC.
+Section 4(a)(2) exempts from registration transactions by an issuer involving sophisticated investors, which may include non-accredited investors.
+However, this blog will focus solely on private placements under Regulation D ("Reg D"), including those that fall under Section 3(b)(1) and Section 4(b) of the Securities Act of 1933.

 What is Regulation D, and How does it apply?